JanHerca/urantiapedia/output/wikijs/en/article/Rick_Lyon/family_crises.md

 Jesus said:

 > _Go, then, into all the world proclaiming this gospel of the fatherhood of God and the brotherhood of men to all nations and races and ever be wise in your choice of methods for presenting the good news to the different races and tribes of mankind.
 Freely you have received this gospel of the kingdom, and you will freely give the good news to all nations.
 Fear not the resistance of evil, for I am with you always, even to the end of the ages.
-And my peace I leave with you.”_ [[UB 191:4.4](/en/The_Urantia_Book/191#p4_4)]
+And my peace I leave with you.”_ <a id="a251_480"></a>[[UB 191:4.4](/en/The_Urantia_Book/191#p4_4)]

 ## References